raphaelouthier/raphaelouthier.github.io/content/prj/jsn/jsn_1_hl/index.md

 - if we detect a closing bracket, we decrement the bracket counter, and stop if it reaches 0.
 - if we detect a string, we'll skip the string.
 This is required to avoid counting brackets inside strings.

 In the meantime, we can also simplify our string parsing algorithm by stopping at the first quote which is not preceded by a backslash.

 We can also improve our number skipper.
 A quick look at the ascii table will show that all characters that a number can be composed of (`[0-9eE.+-]`) are in the character decimal interval `['+', '+' + 64]` which allows us to apply the fast set membership test trick that I covered [in this article](/asm/trk_0_set).

-{{< collapsible-code path="content/prj/jsn/jsn_1_hl/fst_skp.h" lang="c" title="Faster json entity skippers." >}}
+{{< collapsible-code path="content/prj/jsn/jsn_1_hl/fst_skp.h" lang="c" title="Faster JSON entity skippers." >}}

 Let's check how much perf we gained :